Juanpe/SkeletonView/README.md

 ### 🎤 Introduction

-Today almost all apps have async processes, as API requests, long runing processes, etc. And while the processes are working, usually developers place a loading view to show users that something is going on.
+Today almost all apps have async processes, such as Api requests, long running processes, etc. And while the processes are working, usually developers place a loading view to show users that something is going on.

 ```SkeletonView``` has been conceived to address this need, an elegant way to show users that something is happening and also prepare them to which contents he is waiting.